stgloorious/stm32-speech-recognition/README.md

 step.

 ## Build
-With the model being trained, you can proceed to build the code.
+With the model trained, you can proceed to build the code.

 ~~~
 cd stm32-speech-recognition
 cmake -B build && make -C build